Skip to main content

 note

-If you are using the Python stellar_sdk to generate these keys, you will need to install the latest version of the soroban branch of the SDK.
+If you are using the Python stellar_sdk to generate these keys, you will need to install the latest version of the SDK.
 This can be done like so:

 )